korandoru/hawkeye/README.md

 [Apache License 2.0](LICENSE)

-## Acknowledgment
+## History

-This software is derived from [license-maven-plugin](https://github.com/mathieucarbou/license-maven-plugin), with an initial motivation to bring it beyond a Maven plugin.
-The core abstractions like `Document`, `Header`, and `HeaderResource` are originally copied from the license-maven-plugin sources under the terms of Apache License 2.0.
+This software is originally from [license-maven-plugin](https://github.com/mathieucarbou/license-maven-plugin),with an initial motivation to bring it beyond a Maven plugin.
+The core abstractions like `Document`, `Header`, and `HeaderParser` are originally copied from the license-maven-plugin sources under the terms of Apache License 2.0.

+Later, when I started focusing on the Docker image's size and integrate with Git, I found that Rust is better than Java (GraalVM Native Image) for this purpose.
+So I rewrote the core logic in Rust and keep ship a slim image.